ManaliDeb/Instagram-Following-vs-Followers/README.md

 # Instagram-Following-vs-Followers
-Download your follower/following information from Instagram and put them into the project structure to see the differences
+Download your follower/following information from Instagram and replace the existing follower/following files.